The Prettiest Spring Sips Will Also Have You Feeling Your Best

 A hot cup of chamomile tea is the classic remedy to combat stress or sleeplessness, but a cold-brewed infusion is easier to drink on the go.
 Apigenin, an antioxidant found in the flower, relieves anxiety and helps you wind down—and with calming calendula in the mix, your nervous system can properly chill.

-Combine ingredients in a glass container, cover, and cold-infuse in the refrigerator for 12 hours.
+How-to: Combine ingredients in a glass container, cover, and cold-infuse in the refrigerator for 12 hours.
 Strain through a sieve, add maple syrup to taste, and serve cold.

 Red Fruits Elixir: Eases Muscle Tension